Scientific Name

 The inflorescence is a single, up to 1.6 inches (4 cm) wide flower head with bright yellow to yellow-orange ray florets around a center of yellow disc florets.
 Fruits are achenes that can take any of three shapes, including ring-shaped.

-The Calendula flower or flowering herb is an annual which will readily reseed.
-Too much care can result in the stunted or slow growth of the plants.
+The Calendula flower, or flowering herb, is an annual that will readily reseed.
+Too much care can result in stunted or slow plant growth.
 Poor to average, well-draining soil and only occasional watering after plants are established is the secret to growing prolific Calendula plants.

-Like most herbs, Calendulas are adaptable and do not require much maintenance.
+Like most herbs, Calendulas are adaptable and require little maintenance.
 Roots will often adapt to the space provided.
-The amazing Pot Marigold can be grown in containers or beds in full sun to shade conditions.
+The amazing Pot Marigold can be grown in containers or beds, from full sun to shade.
 As the Calendulas prefer cool temperatures, flowers last longer in filtered sun or shady areas.

 If deadheaded regularly, this plant can bloom from spring through fall and beyond.
 In warmer areas, the Calendula may take a break from blooming during summer heat and then put on a show as temperatures fall in autumn.
 Regular pinching keeps the 1- to 3-foot (30 to 90 cm) plant bushy and prevents tall, spindly stalks.